 Threat Bus and all plugins are implemented with python threads and thread-safe, synchronized queues.
-The main loop of Threat Bus should never be blocked.
-That is why each plugin should start its own thread for communicating with subscribers (i.e., over the wire).
+The main loop of Threat Bus must never be blocked.
+All plugins should implement the StoppableWorker base class to model busy work.
+Implementing that class also facilitates a graceful shutdown.

 On start-up, Threat Bus creates one global queue for incoming messages.
 Let's

 inq.
 This queue is passed to all installed plugins — backbones and

 application plugins alike.
 Application plugins write to the

 App Subscription Flow